-The local accommodation is handpicked by our skiNorway experts, from secluded luxury chalets to family friendly hotel suites.
+The local accommodation is handpicked by our skiNorway experts and includes luxury catered chalets, family friendly hotel suites and modern self-catered apartments.
 For your convenience most of our accommodation in Trysil is ski-in/ski-out and we can offer a full range of catering services.
+Our experts know Trysil well, and we can make suggestion on where to stay based on your needs, just get in touch.

 Exclusive to Trysil